About Us

 Our History

 Along with expanded Clinic services, our educational outreach evolved into two programs: the REC Room (a youth Resource & Enrichment Co-Op) and the Homer Peer Educators.
-The REC Room provides a safe afterschool space for teens to foster healthy relationships and make healthy choices.
-Our Peer Education program is a unique model of teens teaching teens, with local youth trained to visit middle and high schools around the southern Kenai Peninsula to educate students about safe sex and healthy relationships.
+The REC Room (closed in 2023) provided a safe afterschool space for teens to foster healthy relationships and make healthy choices.

 412A8036